 Numbers in JPQL and Criteria Queries

-Numeric values may appear in JPQL queries in many forms:
+Numeric values can appear in JPQL queries in several forms:

-- as path expressions - in navigation to persistent numeric fields.
+- As path expressions that navigate to persistent numeric fields.

-- as composite arithmetic expressions that use operators and functions to combine simple numeric values into a more complex expression.
+LOCATEandLENGTH. - As composite arithmetic expressions that use operators and functions to combine simple numeric values into more complex expressions.

 This page covers the following topics:

-ObjectDB also supports the % (modulo) and the ~ (bitwise complement) operators that are supported in Java and JDO.
+ObjectDB also supports the modulo (%) and bitwise complement (~) operators, which are supported in Java and JDO.
 JPA follows Java numeric promotion principles.
-For example, the resulting type of a binary arithmetic operation on an int value and a double value is double.
+For example, the result of a binary arithmetic operation on an int value and a double value is a double.

-The ABS function removes the minus sign from a specified argument and returns the absolute value, which is always a positive number or zero.
+The ABS function returns the absolute value of a numeric argument.
+The result is always a positive number or zero.

 For example:

-The ABS function takes as an argument a numeric value of any type and returns a value of the same type.
+The ABS function takes a numeric argument of any type and returns a value of the same type.

-The MOD function calculates the remainder of the division of one number by another, similar to the modulo operator (%) in Java (which is also supported by ObjectDB as an extension).
+The MOD function calculates the remainder of a division, similar to the Java modulo operator (%).
+ObjectDB also supports the % operator as an extension.

 For example:

-The MOD function takes two integer values of any type and returns an integer value.
-If the two operands share exactly the same type the result type is the same.
-If the two operands have different types, numeric promotion is used as with binary arithmetic operations in Java (e.g. for int and long operands the MOD function returns a long value).
+The MOD function takes two integer arguments and returns an integer value.
+If both operands have the same type, the result is of that same type.
+If the operands have different types, Java numeric promotion rules apply.
+For example, if the operands are an int and a long, the MOD function returns a long.

 The SQRT function returns the square root of a specified argument.